Brown rat, Norway rat, Sewer rat Rattus norvegicus

 By securing structures and preventing possible rodent intruders, you can avoid the need to deal with an entire population.
 It should also be noted that rat-proofing reduces the risk of re-infestation, as long as proper practices are employed.

-So get in touch with Empire Pest Control to find out more about rat control services in London, or to arrange for one of our experts to investigate a suspected infestation on your property.
+So get in touch with Empire to find out more about rat control services in London, or to arrange for one of our experts to investigate a suspected infestation in your London property.

 Call us FREE on 0800 6335220